DiffSK/configobj/docs/configobj.rst

 * 'file_error': ``False``

     If this value is ``True`` and the file specified by ``infile`` doesn't exist, ConfigObj will raise an ``IOError``.

-    Altering this value after initial parsing has no effect.
+This error will be raised whenever an attempt to load the ``infile`` occurs, either in the constructor or using the reload method.

 * 'interpolation': ``True``